 However, all this is a recent (post-Sixties) phenomenon.
 If I think of the first women who made their way into politics and who were, so we can safely assume, first-generation equality feminists, then it becomes obvious that neither of them was simpering and only a few were butch.
 But then, they thought they had a job to do and were not looking for a gig, photo ops and inflation of their own importance.
 It seems as if second-generation gender feminism has, opposite to all it claims to stand for, banalized and infantilized women.

 As an aside, here in Germany, in predictable anti-American Pavlovian drooling, women of both sexes went over the top about the expenditure for Palin's outfit.
 I wonder how much sartorial, make-up-artist- and hairdressing genius it took (and cost) to make our Chancellor Angela Merkel remotely presentable for a public office.

 And now the disclaimer: I do not endorse Merkel's politics.
 Sacred Heart Socialists, as any other Socialists, disgust me.
-But I admire that woman hugely for her total lack of vanity and for the businesslike attitude she shows towards her high office, and I remain adamant that the horrible "Cleavagegate" incident was based on a bet.
+But IF I like something about that woman, it's her total lack of vanity and for the businesslike attitude she shows towards her high office, and I remain adamant that the horrible "Cleavagegate" incident was based on a bet.
 It simply MUST have been.